skrt0215/skrt0215/README.md

 **Digital Craftsman (Developer/Student)**

 👋 I am currently a full-time student in my senior year at the New York Institute of Technology pursuing a computer science degree.
-I am interested in AI Development and machine learning and am aspiring to continue my work in machine learning and AI.
+I am aspiring to continue my work in machine learning and AI from there!

 ###